 - Are you doing something to benefit other people?
-Does that give you a feeling of self-respect and fulfillment?
+Does that give you a feeling of self-respect and accomplishment?

-A remarkable series of films have been made in England over a twenty-eight-year period disclosed that what we love and do well as children continues to be our real talent as adults.
+A remarkable series of films, been made in England over a twenty-eight-year period, disclosed that what we love and do well as children continues to be our real talent as adults.